emmt/YakMessenger.jl/README.md

 In the [`src`](./src) directory, there is a Julia implementation of the messaging system with methods for Julia clients.

+In the [`c`](./c) directory, there is a C implementation of the messaging system with methods for clients and a small demonstration program.

 In the [`tcl`](./tcl) directory, there is a Tcl/Tk implementation of the messaging system and functions for Yorick clients.